 Derived climate variables built with xarray.

-xclim is a library of functions computing climate indices.
-It is based on xarray and can benefit from the parallelization provided by dask.
-It's objective is to make it as simple as possible for users to compute indices from large climate datasets, and for scientists to write new indices with very little boilerplate.
+xclim is a library of functions to compute climate indices from observations or model simulations.
+It is built using xarray and can benefit from the parallelization handling provided by dask.
+Its objective is to make it as simple as possible for users to compute indices from large climate datasets and for scientists to write new indices with very little boilerplate.

 For example, the following would compute monthly mean temperature from daily mean temperature: